Are you going to Las Vegas and taking your kids?

 9. Find Kid-Friendly Shows

-Take them to an age-appropriate show like Mystere, Beatles Love, or one of the variety of pet shows.
+Take them to an age-appropriate show like Mystere, Beatles Love, or one of the pet shows.
 Kids LOVE pet shows.
 (KA is too dark for kids, they will fall asleep.
 I know this because I fell asleep during it.)

 For the most part, if you just don’t walk up and down the strip you will be able to avoid your kids seeing certain things you would rather them not see like Mickey Mouse getting drunk or half-naked ladies.
 If you want to see the front of a certain casino, like the Bellagio, drive over to it and walk out front instead of walking over from another casino.